 What Kind of License Do You Need?

-Any use of copyrighted music requires a license, and many bands will have their own license to perform cover songs in public.
+Many bands will have their own license to perform cover songs in public.
 You cannot count on this, however.

 It is the responsibility of the host of the venue to have a public performance license.
 It is the responsibility of the business to have the license, and it is up to you to ensure that the music is being played legally.
+A blanket license obtained through an arrangement with a PRO typically covers these applications.
+However, it’s important to read the fine print.

-How to Get a License: A Guide
+How to Get a Public Performance License: A Guide

 You’ve decided that your sporting event requires music.
 What should you do to get the right license?
 This step-by-step guide can help.